 My husband created a set of bingo cards with face cards instead of numbers.
-I thought this would be a quick project for him, but actually, every card is different so it took a really long time to create all 16 bingo card.
+I thought this would be a quick project for him, but actually, every card is different so it took a really long time to create all 16 bingo cards.
 It was a great game that all the guests love.
 If you want to use the bingo cards we made instead of spending hours creating your own, you can get them with the Alice in Wonderland party bundle at my Etsy shop.

 I added a twist to our second round of bingo.
 Halfway through the game, I announce, “Move down, clean cup!”
 And everyone had to move one seat to their right and play the bingo card they ended up with.
 I thought it was funny and so did most of the guests, but not everyone.

 The Caucus Race Game (Backwards Musical Chairs)

 I think this is my favorite kids’ party game ever.
 I reused it for my 5-year-old’s party and it was just as fun as it was with the teenagers.
 Unlike musical chairs and other games, no one gets out and no one loses.
 The game starts with everyone walking around in a circle, listening to music, and hula hoops spread around on the ground.
 When the music stops, everyone needs to stand inside of a hula hoop.
 We had 6 hula hoops to start.
 Then the next round starts with only 5 hula hoops.
 Each round continues the same but with one less hula hoop, until the last round when the music stops everyone has to try to fit inside of one hula hoop.
 It was fun to watch because they had to much fun and helped each other fit.